 Create broad categories or as detailed as you want them to be.
-Categorize all these expenses, per your judgement, into expenses that are ‘must have’, ‘should have’, ‘could have’ and ‘won’t have’.
-See details of MoSCoW in section below.
+Categorize all these expenses, per your judgment, into expenses that are ‘must have’, ‘should have’, ‘could have’, and ‘won’t have’.
+See details of MoSCoW in the section below.

-- Create Broad categories such as housing, grocery, restaurants, car etc.
+- Create Broad categories such as housing, grocery, restaurants, cars, etc.

 - Convert annual expenses into monthly numbers.

 - Evaluate how much you are spending on ‘could have’ and ‘won’t have’ categories.
 Reduce those expenses or eliminate them if possible.